モロッコ

 • Breakfast

-• Private car transfer You will be picked up at the hotel and head to Marrakech.
+• Private vehicle transfer You will be picked up at the hotel and head to Marrakech.

-• Ait Ben Haddou sightseeing Registered as a UNESCO World Heritage Site, this place is believed to have been built around the 11th century and was an important hub on the Sahara trade routes connecting Marrakech, Ouarzazate, and the southern desert.
-Walk through narrow streets up to the former granaries and take in the surrounding scenery.
+• Ait Ben Haddou sightseeing This UNESCO World Heritage site is said to have been built around the 11th century and was an important hub on the Sahara trade routes connecting Marrakech, Ouarzazate, and the southern desert.
+Walk the narrow streets up to the former granary and enjoy panoramic views of the surrounding landscape.
+[English Guide]

 Lunch *Meal cost to be paid locally

-• Private car transfer Cross the Tizi n'Tichka pass (2260 m) and head to Marrakech.
+• Private vehicle transfer Cross the Tizi n'Tichka pass (2260m) and head to Marrakech.

 • Attachment Image from Itinerary Row: 96473